 Tenancy law is complicated so it is essential to get advice about what type of tenancy you have before the court hearing.
 Tenancy agreements can contain mistakes and can sometimes be misleading, so it is important to get an agreement checked rather than simply accepting what it says.

-Steps council landlords should take before going to court
+Steps housing association landlords should take before going to court

 Housing associations are often called social landlords and there are some special rules they must follow before taking court action for rent arrears.

 These rules were made to make sure that you are treated fairly and that you are only taken to court as a last resort.
 In some cases if the rules have been broken the court can dismiss the claim and make the landlord liable for all the court costs.